vafakaramzadegan/mosaic-builder/README.md

         update_cache();
 ```

-From now, you can create mosaics from these cached images in a short amount of time:
+For now, you can create mosaics from these cached images in a short amount of time:

 ```php
 <?php